alihoseiny/word_cloud_fa/README.md

 ![](https://github.com/alihoseiny/word_cloud_fa/raw/master/Examples/mixed-example.png)
 ![](https://github.com/alihoseiny/word_cloud_fa/raw/master/Examples/persian-example.png)

+# Font
+Default font is an unknown! font that supports both Persian and English letters.
+So you don't need to pass a font for getting results.
+But if you want to change the font you can pass `font_path` parameter.

 # Contribution
 We want to keep this library fresh and useful for all Iranian developers.
 So we need your help for adding new features, fixing bugs and adding more documents.